-The traffic to Bayswater lessened and Alf Thompson transferred the hire car activities to between The Basin and Boronia.
-At one time the hire car from Boronia Station was almost like a taxi in that it took the route most suited to its passengers.
+When traffic to Bayswater lessened, Alf Thompson transferred hire car activities to between The Basin and Boronia.
+At one time, the hire car from Boronia Station was almost like a taxi as it took the route most suited to its passengers.

 Alf Thompson also had a hire car business dedicated to the Salvation Army Boys Home.
-One of his cars had a sign mounted on the roof above the windscreen that read: "Thompsons Motors.
-Boronia - The Basin Army Home Hire Car".
+One of his cars had a sign mounted on the roof above the windscreen reading: "Thompsons Motors.
+Boronia-The Basin Army Home Hire Car".